puppetlabs/puppetlabs-apache/README.md

 }
 ```

 These directives are created in the order specified.
-As with `ProxyPass` and `ProxyPassMatch` directives the more specific paths should come before the more general ones to avoid shadowing.
+As with `Alias` and `AliasMatch` directives the more specific paths should come before the more general ones to avoid shadowing.

 #####`rack_base_uris`